 - If students feel sick or exhibit COVID-19 symptoms including fever, cough, chills, muscle pain, sore throat, difficulty breathing, or loss of taste or smell, they should not attend class in person.
 If able, a student with any of these symptoms should participate in the class via interactive live stream from a safe location.
 If their symptoms are too severe to participate in class remotely, students should contact the instructor and request future access to a recording of the class meeting if available.

 - Each student must check Canvas prior to attending the first class session to be certain they know what instructional format will be used for their classes.
-We are working to have all faculty provide class instructions to students at least two weeks prior to the beginning of fall classes.

 - Instructors will send an email to the Dmail accounts of students on class waitlists.